maksimil/jconvert/README.md

 # jconvert

 This project is using neural networks and training to copy linear image filters.
-Files _testdata/test_1.jpg_ and _testdata/test_1_out.jpg_ are results of such a filter.
+Files _testdata/test_1.jpg_ and _testdata/test_1_out.jpg_ are results of such filter.

 ## Linear filters